sud82/aerospike-kubernetes-operator-workshop/README.md

 aerocluster-1-0                                  2/2     Running   0          7m49s
 aerocluster-1-1                                  2/2     Running   0          6m9s
 aerocluster-2-0                                  2/2     Running   0          7m42s
+.
+.
 ```

 ### **Cluster node distribution in racks**

 Cluster nodes are distributed across racks as evenly as possible.
 The cluster size is divided by the number of racks to get nodes per rack.
-If there are remainder nodes, they are distributed one by one across racks starting from first rack.
+If there are remainder nodes, they are distributed one by one across racks starting from the first rack.

 For e.g.